Blessing Hands is a public charity dedicated to helping and

 Hands students and spoke in area schools.
 She stayed with a local

 family while she was in Yangshuo.
-As funds and arrangements allowed, two other interns, Laura White and Leanna Gilliam have gone to Yangshuo in 2010 and 2011.
+As funds and arrangements allowed, three other interns, Laura White, Anne O'Brien, and Leanna Gilliam went to Yangshuo in 2010 and 2011 and 2014.

 Qinzhou County, Guangxi Province, P. R. China